Coneriys/apache4/docs/content/expose/overview.md

-# Exposing Services with Traefik Proxy
+# Exposing Services with apache4 Proxy

-This section guides you through exposing services securely with Traefik Proxy.
+This section guides you through exposing services securely with apache4 Proxy.
 You'll learn how to route HTTP and HTTPS traffic to your services, add security features, and implement advanced load balancing.

 ## What You'll Accomplish